-We also fit an additional model to see the effect of verbal attractors in Turkish agreement attraction.
 Figure 11 shows the estimates of our model fitted only to the data from Experiment 2.
 While Figure 10 indicates the greater magnitude of agreement attraction effects with genitive attractors, it does not clearly show whether or not there exists a grammaticality illusion with verbal attractors.
-The negative interaction between grammaticality and plural attractor ($\hat{\beta} = -0.45$; $CI = [-0.89; -0.04]; P(\beta < 0) = .98$) shows that the presence of a plural marked verbal element in the vicinity of the head noun made participants give yes responses less often as opposed to having a singular marked verbal element.
+The negative interaction between grammaticality and plural attractor ($\hat{\beta}=-0.25$; CI=[-0.65;0.17]; $P(\beta>0.1).05$) shows that the presence of a plural marked verbal element in the vicinity of the head noun made participants give yes responses less often as opposed to having a singular marked verbal element.
 This interaction can also be interpreted as an amplified number of yes responses in grammatical sentences with plural attractors.

 Figure 11.
-Estimates and 95% credible intervals for the probit regression coefficients for the model of responses in our Experiment 2A only.
+Estimates and 95% credible intervals for the probit regression coefficients for the model of responses in Experiment 2 only